 Reports suggest that an alarming rate of 87% of employees worldwide are not engaged.
 And most of the companies experiencing this aren’t even aware that they have a problem.
 The chances of their peers, with a highly engaged workforce, outperforming them is huge.

-Employee Pulse Surveys are the way to go forward.
+Employee Pulse Survey is the way to go forward.
 By offering a quick snapshot of the workforce, highlighting what works in favor of the company and what wouldn’t, and ensuring that their people are happy, the surveys offer priceless insight to any company.
 And that is why overlooking pulse surveys is the dumbest move you can make, as far as work culture is concerned.